 Most small-cap CEOs and boards receive little more than educated guesses from advisors about how institutional investors will react to seminal capital markets, corporate finance, and corporate governance choices.

-Third Creek Advisors, LLC (TCA) partners with CEOs to help them master the small-cap issues institutional investors care most about.
-TCA is uniquely suited to provide advice to its clients that they can’t get anywhere else in the small-cap ecosystem.
-TCA’s clients don’t get educated guesses; they get clear, actionable answers – from a former small-cap fund manager.
+Third Creek Advisors, LLC partners with CEOs to help them master the small-cap issues institutional investors care most about.
+Third Creek is uniquely suited to provide advice to its clients that they can’t get anywhere else in the small-cap ecosystem.
+Its clients don’t get educated guesses; they get clear, actionable answers – from a former small-cap fund manager.

 Prior to founding Third Creek Advisors, Adam J. Epstein co-managed a prominent special situation hedge fund that invested in more than 500 small-cap financings.
 He is the author of the definitive resource for small-cap CEOs and boards, The Perfect Corporate Board: A Handbook for Mastering the Unique Challenges of Small-Cap Companies (New York: McGraw Hill, 2012).
 Mr. Epstein writes the only small-cap focused corporate governance magazine column in the country (for industry-leading Directorship magazine), he is on the teaching faculty of the National Association of Corporate Directors, and he is a key contributor to Nasdaq’s Amplify small-cap content initiative.